security-companion/security-awareness-training/security-awareness-training-en.md

 ---

 - Avoid the following words in passwords as attackers can easily research them:
-  - Pet or children's name, middle name.

----

-- Avoid the following words in passwords as attackers can easily research them:
   - Name of pet or children, middle name
   - Birthday, address
   - Words related to the employer (building name etc.)